 It can feel daunting—and that’s perfectly normal.

 There are a lot of tools and resources out there to help you figure this out.
 Let’s start with a few common questions you can answer to get the ball rolling.

 Since your major very likely will sway your college choice, then the golden standard of sophomore year of high school is a time to begin thinking about it.
 But that doesn’t mean that you’re locked into a career path.

-Most college students have their major picked out by the end of their freshman year, if not sooner.
-If you’re not 100% convinced on what degree you want to pursue, take a variety of classes to see what fields fit you.
+Most college students have their major picked out by the end of their freshman year.
+If you’re not 100% convinced on what degree you want to pursue, take a variety of classes to see what fields feels right for you.